thomcom/ipm/ipm_new_player_guide.md

 # Section 1: What is Idle Planet Miner

+The following sections present the core ideas behind
+IPM.
+In order you will know the most important game
+elements down to, in my opinion only, the least
+important ones.

 # Selling Your Galaxy
 "Rebooting" starts you over from day 1, but you
 keep managers, stars, credits, DM, rover